The Trail to Slide Lake

-To reach Slide Lake, begin hiking from the Green River Lakes Trailhead.
+To reach Slide Lake, start at the Green River Lakes Trailhead.
 Follow the trail along the northeastern side of the lake heading southeast.
 After passing the lake, the trail will fork at Clear Creek.
 Take the left fork and pass Clear Creek Falls.
 Continue past the falls until the trail forks again.
 This time bear to the right and cross a foot bridge over Clear Creek.
 Cross a meadow and begin ascending through timber.
 The trail switch-backs along Slide Creek and often allows a glimpse of a cascade.
 As you near the lake you will pass Fish Bowl Springs.
 Fish Bowl Springs is a very unique spring that is the size of a small swimming pool teeming with brook trout.
 Fish Bowl Springs is an excellent place to take a break as you have just climbed about 1300 vertical feet in elevation.
 Continue on just a little further to the lake.
 Slide Lake is great for a full day hike.
 A hearty individual should have no problem getting in and out in a day, especially since the way out is almost all downhill.

 If you do decide to camp, there are a few precautions you should take.
 The Upper Green River area of the Wind River Mountain Range is home to a vast assortment of wildlife.
 On your hike you can expect to see mule deer, elk, moose, antelope, big horn sheep, coyotes, wolves, and yes…bears.
 Both species of bears, Black and Grizzly, are found in this area.
 In fact, if you are going to see a Grizzly in the Wind River Mountains it will most likely be in the Green River Lakes area.
 The Pinedale Ranger District will have current reports on any bear activity in the area and also have bear-proof food storage containers for rent.
 Carrying a can of bear repellent is a good idea.
-Make sure to keep a clean camp and store your food properly.
+Make sure to keep a clean camp and bear-proof storage is required.